trampgeek/jobe/README.md

     ufw allow in proto tcp to any port 80 from <your_client_ip>
     ufw enable

+In the above, <your\_client\_ip> is the host that is permitted to send jobs to Jobe (e.g. a Moodle server with CodeRunner). <some\_useful\_ip> is any server to which Jobe might need to connect in order to run/grade student code.
+In the absence of such a server, that line should be omitted.

 ### Securing with API keys

-If you wish Jobe to serve multiple clients and do not wish to open a specific port for each one you should instead configure the rest-server to require some form of authentication and authorisation.
+If you wish Jobe to serve multiple clients and do not wish to open a specific port for each one you will need to configure the firewall to allow incoming connections from anywhere but you should then also configure the rest-server to require some form of authentication and authorisation.
 The various ways of achieving this are discussed in the documentation of the [rest-server plugin](https://github.com/chriskacerguis/codeigniter-restserver).